The Three Run Homer League

 4.2.1 - The TRHL will have two leagues ("National" and "American"), each comprised of two divisions, with six teams in each division.
 This is subject to change should future league expansion occur.
 From 1995 to 2004, each league in the TRHL was comprised of three divisions of four teams each.

 4.2.2 - The American League will employ the designated hitter (DH) option while the National League will not.

 4.2.3 - The TRHL schedule currently does not provide for interleague play.
 From 1995 to 2004, the TRHL employed a small amount of interleague play.
 All scheduled regular-season games are played only between teams in the same league.
 Each team will play 18 games a season against teams in their own division and 12 games a season against teams in the opposite division, for a total of 162 games.

 4.3.1 - The total roster size, from the re-sign deadline until the three-game series that inclues September 1st (season time) games, is limited to 40 players.
 Off-season rosters are unlimited in size.

-4.3.2 - From Opening Day until the three-game series that includes the September 1st (season time) games, teams must have exactly 25 players on the active roster.
+4.3.2 - From Opening Day until the three-game series that includes the September 1st (season time) games, teams must have either 25 or 26 players on the active roster.
 The remaining players must either be on the disabled list or "farmed" within DMB.
-No team may have more than 25 active players for any reason.
+No team may have fewer than 25 or more than 26 active players for any reason.

 4.3.3 - Beginning with the three-game series that includes the September 1st (season time) games, the active roster may be increased to at most 40 active players, but at least 25 must remain on the active roster at all times.